 Last week, Google officially shut down its Google Trips travel planning app.
-This catch-all travel-planning tool neatly organized all your reservations by trip and provided suggestions for things to do during your travels.
+This catch-all trip-planning mobile app neatly organized all your reservations and provided suggestions for things to do during your travels.
 We mourn its loss.

 But rather than getting rid of these features altogether, Google has actually split them off into a few different platforms that you are probably already familiar with.

 Read on to learn how you can still use Google Trips – without the app itself.

 Arguably the most valuable feature of Google Trips was its neat organization of all travel reservations, from flights to hotels to car rentals and more.
 This was Google’s answer to Concur’s TripIt travel planning app, which is a favorite among many travelers.

 But rather than getting rid of the information completely, Google simply gave it a new home: Google Maps.

 And when you are in the Google Maps app, you can simply press the menu button (those three horizontal bars in the top left corner) and select “Your Places.”
 From here, select “Reservations” and you will see all of your upcoming trips.

 From here you can click into the individual trips to see flights, hotel bookings, rental car and any other reservation details, including confirmation numbers, you need to keep track of during your travels.

 Google has also incorporated all this information into its travel hub – you’ll see it when you head to Google.com/travel.